-Buying individual coverage on the state exchange could be the right answer – provided you qualify for income-based subsidies or meet Medicaid requirements in your state.
+Buying individual coverage on the state exchange could be the answer – provided you qualify for subsidies or meet Medicaid requirements in your state.
 Medicare is an option for seniors and the disabled.

 What happens to your health insurance after leaving your job?
 People have several choices, some of which are not ideal: going uncovered, paying the high premiums for COBRA, enrolling in your spouse’s group plan, or buying an individual policy.